Bánh Bao (Vietnamese Steamed Pork Buns)

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.

-How to Make Bánh Bao (Quick Version)
+How to Make Bánh Bao (Overview)

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.